 The Decode PLD (DPLD) is used to decode addresses and generate chip selects for the PSD4000 internal memory and registers.
-The General Purpose PLD (GPLD) can implement user-defined external chip selects and logic functions.
-The PLDs receive their inputs from the PLD Input Bus and are differentiated by their output destinations, number of Product Terms.
+The CPLD can implement user-defined logic functions.
+The DPLD has combinatorial outputs.
+The CPLD has 16 Output Micro⇔Cells and 8 combinatorial outputs.
+The PSD4000 also has 24 Input Micro⇔Cells that can be configured as inputs to the PLDs.
+The PLDs receive their inputs from the PLD Input Bus and are differentiated by their output destinations, number of Product Terms, and Micro⇔Cells.